razelventura/masarapba/README.md

 Yes.

 ## NOTE TO STEPHEN
-This was tested on both Android and iOS (but mostly iOS).
+This was tested on both Android and iOS.